 By Mark Barnett, Divisional President, UK, Ireland, Nordics and Baltics, Mastercard

-At Mastercard we have always believed in consumer choice, with the confidence that people will switch their payment behaviour to cards or digital payments because of the convenience, ease and security they offer.
+At Mastercard we have always believed in consumer choice, with the confidence that people will switch their payment behaviour to cards or digital payments because of the convenience, security and consumer protection they offer.
 However, card surcharges have acted to distort this value judgement for consumers.

-The broader regulatory change has already delivered financial benefits to retailers and other businesses.
-In December 2015, the fee which banks earned when a customer used their card to buy something – the interchange fee – was reduced, especially so on credit cards where the fee was more than halved.
-This regulatory change has helped reduce the overall cost of accepting cards.
+Broader regulatory changes have already delivered financial benefits and lowered the cost of acceptance to retailers and other businesses.
+In December 2015, the fee which banks earned when a customer used their Mastercard (or any other regulated consumer payment card) to buy something – the interchange fee – was reduced, especially so on credit cards where the fee was more than halved.

-Over the next six months, there is still much to be done to inform businesses as to the removal of card surcharging, but we remain committed to continuing to working with all our acceptance partners across the country to ensure that both retailers and consumers enjoy the benefits that electronic payments bring.
+Equally as the surcharge ban becomes law, we remain committed to working with all our acceptance partners across the country to ensure that both they, and consumers, enjoy the valuable benefits that electronic payments bring.